A Room Rental Agreement is a written legal document used to rent out an unoccupied room, part, or space in a property to a new tenant.

 Without clearly describing how boundaries should be respected, personal property or the premise’s property can be borrowed and never returned or, even worse, damaged.
 In addition, the cost of replacing the items falls on the property owner if there are no guidelines for handling such situations.

 Without an agreement to govern the tenancy, conflicts are bound to occur due to misunderstandings about responsibilities within the premises.
 This could result in a strained relationship between property owners and tenants as there is no legal way to compel the at-fault party to resolve the mistake.

-Rental Agreement Examples
+Rental Agreement: Template and Examples

 Frequently Asked Questions